Injury Scare Before Champions Trophy 2025 Final? India Star Spotted Limping During Semis Against Australia

-The incident happened towards the end of India's innings on the 47th over.
+The incident happened towards the end of India's innings in the 47th over.

 Another good sign is that all the players looked in rhythm and made contributions.
 Despite all the positives, there will be one major concern for India going into the Final.

-Premier all-rounder Hardik Pandya, who put the finishing touches in India’s win with his late quickfire cameo, looked the be struggling in the middle at one point and was seen limping.
+Premier all-rounder Hardik Pandya played a crucial role in India’s victory with a late quickfire cameo.
+But, he appeared to be struggling at one point and was seen limping in the middle.

 The incident happened towards the end of India’s innings on the 47th over.
 Pandya slapped one over the covers off Zampa and was looking for a second when he was sent back by KL Rahul.
-It was that instantaneous turn which Pandya took to return is when he felt something with his oblique muscles and was seen subsequently limping.
+It was the sudden turn that Pandya made to return when he felt something in his oblique muscles and he was subsequently seen limping.

-The Indian management will only hope that the injury is nothing too serious and that he can feature in the Final match.
+The Indian management will hope that the injury is not serious and that he can feature in the Final match.

 ALSO READ:

-The Indian team put up a stellar display across all departments to dominate the Aussies and knock them out of the Champions Trophy 2025.
+India put up a stellar display across all departments to dominate the Aussies and knock them out of the tournament.

-In the chase, it was none other than Virat Kohli who led India’s attack with a well-made 84 although he failed to see thing through.
-It was a shared contribution from almost every batter in the lineup with KL Rahul capping off the win with a six in the end.
+During the chase, it was none other than Virat Kohli who led India’s attack with a well-made 84.
+It was a shared contribution from almost every batter in the lineup with Rahul capping off the win with a six in the end.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube